Luis Gomes

 Stream: Space

-During his years in the space industry, Luis always believed that it is what technology delivers that makes a difference.
-Most of his career in the industry has been spent developing new commercial concepts to make better use of the technology that we develop.
-At SSTL, Luis set up and ran teams dedicated to using their satellite technology and instruments to better serve the market.
-As an example, his small EO team pushed the limits in high-resolution performance, creating the SSTL 300S1 product, under his directive of “get me the biggest camera that fits” on an existing platform.
-That allowed the company to start a new business selling high-resolution images from four satellites, earning in excess of £150M.
-In a similar manner, he drove the development of the first SAR satellite for the company, with the aim to build a low-cost constellation dedicated to maritime services – the satellite was launched, despite a lot of dedication over the years to finance the constellation that proved elusive, although they are now working on a follow on mission.
-Together with the engineering director, Luis set up a small team to run a very fast development of a new commercial offering, called Carbonite.
+Over my years in the space industry, I always believed that it is what the technology delivers that makes a difference.
+Most of my career in the industry has been spent developing new commercial concepts to make better use of the technology that we develop.
+At SSTL I setup and run teams dedicated to use our satellite technology and instruments to better serve the market.
+As an example, my small EO team pushed the limits in high resolution performance, creating the SSTL 300S1 product, under my directive of “get me the biggest camera that fits” on an existing platform.
+That allowed the company to start a new business selling high resolution images from four satellites, earning in excess of £150million.
+In a similar manner I drove the development of the first SAR satellite for the company, with the aim to build a low cost constellation dedicated to maritime services – the satellite was launched but despite a lot of dedication over the years to finance the constellation, that proved elusive, although they are now working on a follow on mission.
+And together with the Engineering Director, we setup a small team to run a very fast development of a new commercial offering, called Carbonite.
 That is now a product line being used by SSTL, underpinning among others the Satellite Vu constellation of infrared imaging satellites that recently started to be launched.
+My move to AAC Clyde Space was motivated by the desire to progress further the focus on what the market needs, without the constraints of a big owner who had its own (often differing) strategy.
+AAC Clyde Space needed a new direction and a new plan, and over the past four years I and my team have been growing the company, acquiring companies and founding new ones.
+We are developing two new business lines selling data & services, one for the maritime sector and one for the agricultural sector.
+This is very much what I enjoy doing: look at what technology and capabilities a company has, match that with what are the market opportunities for growth and build a business around that.